wkennedy/shoe-platform/README.md

      docker build -t <YOUR PREFIX>/shoe-service .

 ####shoe-UI
+In order to use the UI you need NodeJS installed (https://nodejs.org/en/download/).
 You don't have to build the UI in order to run it.
 From the shoe-platform/shoe-ui directory you can execute:

     npm run dev